c0pperdragon/ByteMachine/ByteCPU/specification.md

 have an additonal byte as immediate operand.
 Digits denoted with R are reserved and should be set to 0 for upward compatibility.

-    0000yyxx             ST xx yy
+    0000yyxx            GT xx yy
-        Transfer content of register xx to the memory location pointed to by register yy.
-The high 8 bits of the address are taken from DP.
+        Compare xx and yy and if xx contains a greater value, store 1 in xx.
+Otherwise store 0.

-    0001yyxx             LD xx yy
+    0001yyxx            ADD xx yy
+        Add register yy to register xx, store in xx.

+    0010yyxx            SUB xx yy
+        Subtract register yy from register xx, store in xx.

+    0011yyxx            MUL xx yy
+        Multiply registers xx and yy and store in xx.

+    0100yyxx            DIV xx yy
-        Load the data from the memory location pointed to by register yy and copy it into xx.
+        Divide xx by yy and store in xx.

-    0010RRxx immediate   SET xx immediate
+    0101yyxx            AND xx yy
+        Bitwise AND of xx and yy. store in xx.

+    0110yyxx            OR xx yy
-        Two-byte instruction.
-Take the byte after the opcode and store in register xx.
+        Bitwise OR of xx and yy. store in xx.

-    0011yyRR             DP yy
-        Transfer content of register yy into the data page register.

-    0100yyxx             JMP xx yy
+    0111yyxx            XOR xx yy
-        Jump to the location specified by the register xx (low bits) and the register yy (high bits)
+        Bitwise XOR of xx and yy. store in xx.

-    0111yyxx immediate   BGE xx yy target
+    1000yyxx immediate   BLE xx yy target
-        Branch if register xx is greater or equal to register yy.
+        Branch if register xx is less or equal to register yy.
         This instruction has an immediate operand that specifies the low 8 bits of the address to be jumped to if the specified condition is met.
 The high 8 bits of the program counter will not change when branching.
 So basically it is not possible